 How can you use GE when you're offline?

 When you go to new places with GE, it has to download the information it displays from the Google servers.
 These are fairly large graphical files, so it can take some time, even with a broadband internet connection.
 GE displays a little circle in the lower right corner of the GE window, to show download progress.
 When the circle completes (and turns color) then you know that the download for a given view has completed, and you can move on to your next view.
-But to save time (and internet bandwidth) GE caches this received information on your computer.
-So going back to somewhere you've already been to should happen very quickly, because the information is coming directly from your own hard drive.
+But to save time (and internet bandwidth) GE caches (saves) this received information on your computer.
+So going back to somewhere you've already been to displays very quickly, because the information is coming directly from your own hard drive.

 So the trick to using GE offline is to use GE to visit those places that you want to go beforehand, while you have an internet connection.
 Then you save the GE cache files somewhere.
 When you cruise to those places, copy the cache files back so that GE can use them again.